rabinpandey123/Emotion_Recognition_system/README.md

 😀 Emotion Detection using FER

 This project implements Facial Emotion Recognition (FER) to detect human emotions from images or video streams.
-The system uses a pretrained model with the FER library to classify facial expressions into categories such as:
+The system uses a pretrained model with the FER library and Deepface to classify facial expressions into categories such as:

       Happy 😊